 With this litter box, you can solve more than just the problem of having a large enough litter box for your big cat or multiple cats.
 You’ll also get a handy place to keep the scoop so you don’t have to leave it where it may touch other things.

 Petmate Giant Litter Pan at a Glance: Open 27 x 17 x 10 inches (69 x 43 x 25 cm) Surface area: 459 sq. inches (2967 sq. cm) Volume: 4590 cubic inches (74,175 cubic cm) Pros: Convenient compartments for storing scoops, etc. Tall sides all around keep litter inside.
 Open design provides a natural feel for cats.
 Micro-ban plastic helps reduce bacteria and therefore odors.

 Cons: Side compartments are off the ground, so if a cat steps on them, they could dump the litter.
 The curved area in front could lead to accidents.

 For an easy way to store your dirty litter scooper and a great way to give your cat plenty of room to take care of business, the Petmate Giant Litter Pan is what you’re looking for.

 This is another litter box that streamlines the cleaning process so you don’t have to get up close and personal with your cat’s dirty litter.
 Instead, simply roll the entire box to the side, set it flat again, and pull out the tray filled with clumps.

-Comes with mat to prevent litter from being tracked throughout the house
+Pros: Incredibly simple and sanitary litter removal process.
+Covered design limits foul odors.
+High sides keep the litter inside.
+Comes with a mat to prevent litter from being tracked throughout the house.

-Can become a huge mess if things go wrong
+Cons: Only works with clumping litter.
+It can become a huge mess if things go wrong.

 The Omega Paw Self-Cleaning Litter Box offers owners a quick and painless way to clean their cat’s box and it gives cats a large, private area to do their business.